bsdnoobz/opencv-code/opencv-qt-integration-2/README.md

 ![screenshot](http://i.imgur.com/OPCiEw8.png)

+The same program written in Python is available in the `python/` directory.

 To compile and run the code, you need to have Qt 5 installed on your computer.
 The code is successfully tested on the following environment:

  - Mac OS X Mavericks